Material and Surface Treatment Design Guide

-CNC machining commonly uses metal materials.
-It mainly includes steel, stainless steel, aluminum, copper, and their alloys.
-These materials play an important role in different applications due to their different properties.
-Choosing the right material for a specific machining need can improve the part’s performance and life.
+CNC machining commonly uses metal materials like steel, stainless steel, aluminum, copper, and their alloys.
+These metals serve different roles based on their properties.
+Choosing the right one for a specific job improves the part’s performance and life.

-Steel and Stainless Steel: Steel and stainless steel are known for their high strength and corrosion resistance.
-Steel is very hard and strong.
-It is good for parts that feel high stress.
-These parts are both structural and mechanical.
-Stainless steel adds great corrosion resistance to steel.
-This makes it good for use in harsh places.
-It is widely used in building structures, machine parts, tool making, and various industrial equipment.
+Steel and Stainless Steel: Steel and stainless steel are famous for high strength.
+Steel is very hard and works well for structural and mechanical parts that face high stress.
+Stainless steel adds excellent corrosion resistance.
+This makes it ideal for harsh environments.
+Industries use it widely in building structures, machine parts, tool making, and industrial equipment.

-Copper and its alloys: Copper and its alloys are known for their excellent electrical conductivity and corrosion resistance.
-Copper is second only to silver.
-It is the most used conductive material in the electrical and electronics industry.
-Moreover, copper alloys such as brass and bronze also have good mechanical properties and wear resistance.
-It is now widely used in electrical components, heat exchangers, and piping and in building decoration.
-Commonly used components include valves, pipe fittings, and musical instruments.
-They also include bearings, gears, and ship propellers.
+Copper and its Alloys: Copper is known for excellent electrical conductivity and corrosion resistance.
+It ranks second only to silver in conductivity.
+This makes it the top material in the electrical and electronics industry.
+Copper alloys like brass and bronze also offer good strength and wear resistance.
+They are common in electrical components, heat exchangers, piping, and building decoration.
+You will also find them in valves, pipe fittings, musical instruments, bearings, gears, and ship propellers.

 Engineering Plastics and Composites in CNC Machining Applications and Design Considerations